bxdoan/bxdoan/README.md

 <div align="center">

-> When you hit the point of no return, that’s the moment it truly becomes a journey.
-If you can still turn back, it’s not really a journey.
+> No matter how hard or impossible it is, never lose sight of your goal.

-> — Hinata Miyake —
+> — Monkey D Luffy —

 </div>